girogio/ascendio/README.md

 The software for this projcet is split into two parts:

-- The firmware running on the Arduino Nano
+- The firmware running on the Teensy 3.2
 - The software running on the host computer to interface with the Arduino Nano and the flight simulator

-Mostly because I don't have an Arduino Nano that has HID capabilities, the software will include a serial protocol to relay data between the host computer and the Arduino Nano and then emulate a joystick on the host computer.

 ## License